cillanguyen/github.io/README.md

 WINFO 2023 Hackaton
 :   Designed and created a interctive application that provides resources for students going home late at night.
-A way to provide safety to our campus community and for our studennts
+A way to provide safety to our campus community and for our students

   * used FIGMA to design and create a protype for the application
   * 12 hr hackaton to design, create and present the final product

 INRIX x Amazon Hackaton
 :   Designed and programmed a interactive map using INRIX and Amazon API in order